clintmod/macprefs/README.md

 ## Testing the Restore

 - Create a new user on your Mac
+- Make sure he's in the admin group
 - Log in as that user
 - Do the [Getting Started](#getting-started) steps
 - Update the [Config](#config)
-- You might have to grant the new user access to your backup files
+- You might have to grant admin read access to your backup files
+    - `chmod +a "group:admin allow list,search,readattr,readextattr,readsecurity" ~/Dropbox/`
-  - `sudo chmod 660 -R [BACKUP_DIR] && sudo chmod -R ug+X ~/Dropbox/MacPrefsBackup`
+    - `chmod -R +a "group:admin allow list,search,readattr,readextattr,readsecurity" ~/Dropbox/MacPrefsBackup`
 - Run the [Restore](#restoring)
 - Log out and log back in